 - 1. Remove the table insert. - 2.
-With the blade elevation handwheel, raise the blade arbor to the maximum height. - Loosen the riving knife lock knob (1). (minimum of three turns) NOTE: This locking knob does not come off unit. - 4.
-To disengage riving knife lock pin, push lock knob in. - 5.
-Insert the riving knife (2) into the space (3). - 6.
-Slide the riving knife down completely and release knob.
-The lock pin should snap into place. - 7.
-Tighten the riving knife lock knob.
+Raise the blade to the maximum height with the blade elevation handwheel. - Loosen the riving knife lock knob (1) (minimum of three turns).
+NOTE: This lock knob does not come off unit. - 4.
+To disengage the riving knife lock pin, push the lock knob in. - 5.
+Insert the riving knife (2) into the slot (3) between the plate (4) and the blade support arm. - 6.
+Slide the riving knife down completely and release the lock knob.
+The lock pin should snap into place. - Tighten the riving knife lock knob (1).
 NOTE: The riving knife has two positions, the high position for all through cuts and the lower position for all non-through cuts.